2026-06-01 — Dan Billings

 Dan Billings — 2026-06-01

-I'm running at 35 tok/s right now.
-Technically I'm running at 84 tok/s — that's what the 4090 delivers with MTP at --spec-draft-n-max 3 on a fresh context — but in practice, Hermes Agent runs with a near-full 64k context window per slot.
-At that context size, KV cache pressure is real and effective throughput under load drops to around 35 tok/s.
-That's not bad.
-But you notice it.
-The thinking section scrolls, you drift, you type something before the model finishes.
+I was running at 35 tok/s.
+Technically the 4090 delivered 84 tok/s with MTP at --spec-draft-n-max 3 on a fresh context, but in practice Hermes Agent runs with a near-full 64k context window per slot.
+At that context size KV cache pressure is real and effective throughput under load dropped to around 35 tok/s.

 Why the 4090 plateaus at 84 tok/s